Cal Ripken Sr.: Legacy

 Altogether, Ripken spent 36 years in the Baltimore Orioles organization, serving as a player, a scout, a coach, and a manager.
 He is remembered for helping bring about "The Oriole Way", Baltimore's tradition of excellence.
 The Baltimore Sun wrote, "Most Baltimore fans couldn't define the term exactly, but they liked that it implied reverence for the sport and the skills needed to play it well."
 Elrod Hendricks, another longtime Oriole coach who kept in touch with Ripken throughout the years, said "He was baseball and baseball was him."
 Sam Perlozzo, who like Ripken spent many years as a third base coach, said "When you were around him, you didn't say much.
 One reason was out of respect.
 The other was because you could learn from him, no matter how long you had been in the game."
 Despite his 36 years with the organization, only a little more than one of them were as manager of the team, causing Thomas Boswell to write, "The idea that a person could find deep satisfaction through fulfilling difficult responsibilities – while never focusing on personal rewards – seems antique these days.
 Yet Ripken's example makes you wonder if the century, not Senior, has lost its way."
-Since his death, no Oriole has worn Cal Sr.'s number 7, although the number has not been officially retired.
+After his death, no Oriole wore Cal Sr.'s number 7 until Jackson Holliday in 2024.

 Personal life

 Ripken was married to Violet ("Vi"), whom he met in high school.
 They had three sons, Cal Jr., Fred, and Billy; and a daughter, Ellen.
 They lived in a split-level house on Clover Street in Aberdeen, Maryland.
-Two of his sons went on to play in the major leagues.
+Two of his sons played in the major leagues.
 Cal Jr. most notably broke Lou Gehrig's record for consecutive games played and had over 3,000 hits in his Hall of Fame career.
-Billy, while not quite as successful as his brother, went on to play 12 years in the major leagues.
+Billy, while not quite as successful as his brother, played 12 years in the major leagues.
 Cal Sr. also had two older brothers, Oliver and Bill.

 Violet Ripken was kidnapped at gunpoint and safely returned on July 24, 2012.
 On October 15, 2013, a man with a handgun attempted to steal her car, but she scared him away.
-Lt.
-Frederick Bundick, spokesman for the Aberdeen Police, said the two incidents appeared unrelated.
+Lieutenant Frederick Bundick, spokesman for the Aberdeen Police, said the two incidents appeared unrelated.
 Cal Jr. offered a $100,000 reward for information leading to the kidnapper on August 1, 2013.